chapooki/CDK-CROSS-ACCOUNT-PIPELINE/README.md

 - In each environment account (Dev/UAT/Prod), create a local admin user with cli access keys to deploy the foundations stack.
 - Run the boostrap.ps1 script from the root folder to bootstrap the accounts
 - Deploy the pipelines using deployPipelines.ps1 script from tools folder
+- [TO BE CONFIRMED] Administrative permissions to the account are only necessary up until this point.
+We recommend you remove access to these credentials after doing this.

 - Create Admin and Developer Groups